Dr. Mitchell Naficy

 Therapy and Emotional Healing in the First Week

-Therapy is a central part of residential treatment, and it often begins within the first week.
-While detox addresses the physical side of addiction, therapy focuses on the emotional and psychological factors.
+Therapy is a central part of residential treatment and often begins early.
+While detox addresses the physical side of addiction, therapy focuses on emotional and psychological factors.

 Individual Counseling

-In private sessions, you work with a therapist to talk through personal struggles.
-These sessions may include discussions about mental health, trauma, or behaviors tied to substance use.
-Having a safe, confidential space helps build trust and allows you to process emotions without judgment.
+In private sessions, you work with a therapist to process personal struggles such as mental health challenges or behaviors tied to substance use.

 Group Therapy